Noonday Camp, California: Upper Noonday Camp

+Talc mine

 Roads from the site of Noonday Camp go to the Noonday and War Eagle mines.
 The large white open pit of the talc mine is on Western Talc Road.
 Talc went out of favor due to its asbestos content.
 Visible from Highway 127 and the Old Spanish Trail are the landmark Tecopa bins, built in 1944.
 One was for lead, the other talc.
 The lead ore was trucked to the UP siding at Dunn and shipped to smelters in Utah.